 2011-2013 Postdoctoral Fellow, University of Pretoria, South Africa

 Dana Donohue is a developmental psychologist who earned her PhD from Georgia State University and spent two years working as a postdoctoral fellow at the University of Pretoria in South Africa.
-Dr. Donohue’s research interests include how culture, risk, and resilience factors influence developmental outcomes like academic achievement.
 She is currently working on projects that examine how cultural values affect college students’ outcomes like achievement, motivation for learning, and happiness.

-- Donohue, D. K., Bornman, J. & Granlund, M. (in press).
-Examining the rights of children with intellectual disabilities in South Africa: Children's perspectives.
+- Donohue, D. K., Bornman, J. & Granlund, M. (2014).
+Examining the rights of children with intellectual disabilities in South Africa: Children’s perspectives.
 Journal of Intellectual & Developmental Disabilities.

 - Bornman, J. & Donohue, D. K. (2013).
 South African teachers’ attitudes toward learners with barriers to learning: ADHD and LNFS.
 International Journal of Disability, Development, & Education, 60(2), 85-104.